SPAAM-community/AMDirT/docs/source/how_to/filter.md

 ### Exploring the Tables

 To navigate the tables you can scroll up and down with your mouse.
 To side scroll you can hold shift and scroll.
-To go to the next page of samples, you can find the forward/back buttons in the bottom right of the table.
+To go to the next page of samples, you can find the forward/back buttons in the bottom right of the table to navigate across pages of data entries.

-To filter the tables, you hover your cursor over the column of interest and you should see a 'hamburger' icon, press this to open the filter and table formatting options.
+To filter the tables, hover your cursor over the column of interest and you should see a 'hamburger' icon, press this to open the filter and table formatting options.

 ![AMDirT column configuration with row ordering options](images/amdirt-filter-column-order.png)